 - The Panthéon.
 The edifice in the Latin Quarter is a mausoleum, keeping the remains of distinguished French citizens.
 You can visit the tombs of Voltaire, Louis Braille, Jean-Jacques Rousseau, Victor Hugo, Alexandre Dumas, and Emile Zola, among others.
 In 1851, the famous physicist Léon Foucault conducted a demonstration of diurnal motion at the Panthéon.
 Today, you can see a copy of Foucault’s pendulum hanging from the ceiling.

 - The Statue of Liberty.
 It’s a well-known fact about New York that the famous Statue of Liberty was a gift from France.
 However, many people don’t realize that 10 smaller, exact replicas of the statue exist in France.
 Five of them are in Paris.
 You’ll discover the largest of them on an artificial island in the River Seine called Île aux Cygnes.

-- Free admission museums and galleries.
+- Free admission to museums and galleries.
 Tons of Parisian attractions offer free entrance.
 Many museums and galleries have free admission all year round for their permanent collections.
 On top of that, on the first Sunday of the month, all major attractions in the city are free.
-And if you fall in one of the special-category visitors, you can also enjoy a free entrance almost anywhere in Paris.
+And if you fall into one of the special-category visitors, you can also enjoy free entrance almost anywhere in Paris.
 These groups include young people, teachers, journalists, tourism professionals, job seekers, disabled and war veterans, and their attendants.
-For the complete list of attractions and rules, follow this link.

 The Food Paris Is Famous For